Ankarvaishnavi/M2-EmbSys/Case Study/Simple embedded/README.md

 ## Block Diagram
 ![FIRE BLOCK dia](https://user-images.githubusercontent.com/93757351/154833477-f6075c2b-b5b8-4cf8-9745-39f30f32dd05.JPG)
+## Introducton:
-## Introducton:This system gives better reliable security system against fire accidents.
+This system gives better reliable security system against fire accidents.
 There are some sensors which senses fire.
 If the fire starts, motor turn on.
 If there is not firing then motor will kept off.

 ### Components Required
 ##### Microcontroller- Decision making